Shipley Town Council

-Councillor Anna Watson (Northcliffe and Norwoods Ward) – Chair of the Planning Committee
+Councillor Anna Watson (Green Party; Northcliffe and Norwoods Ward) – Chair of the Planning Committee

 “I have lived in Shipley with my family for over fifteen years.
 I work for a charity campaigning to protect people’s health by getting hazardous chemicals out of everyday products such as toys, food packaging and furniture.

 My children attend local schools and I have been a school governor at Saltaire Primary School for over ten years.
 I am involved in many community campaigns as part of the local Friends of the Earth group and I co-convene Clean Air Bradford”.

-Joe Ashton is Clerk to the Council and the Town Council’s Responsible Financial Officer.
+Joe Ashton is the full-time Clerk to the Council and the Town Council’s Responsible Financial Officer.

 The Town Council has appointed four committees and two subcommittees.